cdragan/sprinklers/README.md

 * GPIO15 momentarily comes up in LOW state right after boot and then goes to HIGH.
   This takes something like 500ms.
 Because of this, we use it for zone 6, which is the least likely to be used.
+* GPIOs 5, 4, 0 and 2 are readily available after `gpio_init()`.
+The remaining
+  GPIOs must be switched to in the MUX to connect them to the output pins, otherwise they are routed to other functions.

 Physical Interface Design